interledger/rfcs/proposals/0000-ilp-ping-protocol/0000-ilp-ping-protocol.md

     1. The packet is addressed directly to itself.
 For example, a node with the address `example.node1` would only respond to ping packets addressed to that specific address, but would not respond packets  addressed to `example.node1.child`.
     1. The packet has a payload conforming to the specification above (e.g., the byte following the `ECHOECHOECHOECHO` prefix in the payload is `0x00`).
 1. The Recipient SHOULD NOT immediately send an ILP fulfill response.
 Instead the Recipient sends a new ILP prepare packet addressed to the address parsed from the original original packet's payload (2).
 This new packet has following details:
-    - *Destination*: The Interledger address found in the original packet's data payload.
+    - *Destination*: The Interledger address found in the incoming packet's data payload.
-    - *Amount*: The appropriate amount as chosen by the routing and FX logic of the Connector.
+    - *Amount*: Any amount chosen by the Recipient.
     - *Expiry*: An expiry that is marginally smaller than the expiry on the original ILP Prepare.
     - *Condition*: The same condition `C`.
     - *Data*: A concatenated series of bytes with the following information:
       - the bytes of the ASCII string `ECHOECHOECHOECHO` (`0x4543484F4543484F4543484F4543484F` in hexadecimal).
       - the byte `0x01`
-1. Upon receiving this packet, the Initiator identifies that it is a Pong by the fact that it is addressed to the address used in the original Ping request.
+1. Upon receiving this packet, the Initiator checks to see if the incoming packet is addressed to ILP address of the initiator (i.e., its own address).
+If it is, the Initiator then identifies that this is a Pong by inspecting the data payload, and confirming that it conforms to section 4 above.
-1. The Initiator fulfills this second packet using the fulfilment `F` (3).
+1. If the Initiator determines the packet is a pong, the Initator fulfills this packet using the fulfilment `F` that it originally computed in (1) above.
 1. Upon receiving the ILP `Fulfill` packet from the Initiator, the Recipient then fulfills the original Ping request using the same fulfillment `F`.
-1. The initiator finally receives the `Fulfill` packet (4).
+1. The initiator finally receives the `Fulfill` packet and the bidirectional ping is completed successfully.

 ## Implementation Considerations
 1. Initiators SHOULD construct ping packets with amounts that are as small as possible in order to minimize any aggregate costs due to ping traffic.

 1. Information obtained from this protocol (e.g., response times, route costing, node uptime, etc) is generally NOT authenticated, and SHOULD be used with caution, taking into account the route a particular ping packet traverses, if possible.

     For example, it's possible that an intermediary node could detect a ping protocol flow and forge a seemingly valid fulfill or reject response.
 This type of activity might, for example, make it appear that response times are better than normal, or that a ping destination is fulfilling or rejecting when the opposite might be true.

+    Despite these risks, both modes defined in this protocol can be useful, especially in known non-adverserial topologies.

 ### Bidirectional Mode Considerations
 1. When assembling a return address in a "ping" packet, Bidirectional-mode Initiators SHOULD append a unique suffix to their own address so that each particular pinging session will use a unique return address.
 This will significantly decrease the odds of fraudulent "pong" requests in this mode.